aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   });
 ```

-This would provision a global table only in the region the stack is being deployed to with provisioning mode as pay-per-request.
-It would also add a partition key which would be the same for all replicas of the table.
+This would provision a global table only in the region where the stack is being deployed to.
+The provisioning mode would be on-demand.
+And, it would also add a partition key which would be the same for all replicas of the table.

 #### Sort Key